 We learned from personnel at the UC Davis Olive Center as well as producers in the field that another factor in the dissemination of defective oil is the inability of middle-level distributors and retailers to quantitatively evaluate the condition of their stock.
 The most common current methods of evaluating olive oil quality include gas chromatography (GC) and mass spectroscopy (MS).
 However, these methods are expensive and largely preclude the participation of olive oil distributors, retailers, and consumers in analytical quality control.
-From this information, we gathered that an

-"If there's no harvest date on the label, you run the risk of purchasing an old, possibly rancid oil." -Ruth Mercurio, 2014 inexpensive and widely accessible tool to augment current technologies would symbolize a step forward for the industry.
-However, tools like GC and MS are wellentrenched in industrial application, and will likely remain there do to their superior analytical capacities.
+From this information, we gathered that an inexpensive and widely accessible tool to augment current technologies would symbolize a step forward for the industry.
+However, tools like GC and MS are well-entrenched in industrial application, and will likely remain there do to their superior analytical capacities.
 However, this economic situation sparked our thinking.
-We surmised that a simple device capable of broad classification could be useful in situations where quantification is not necessary required, but rather a simple yes or no verdict.
+We surmised that a simple device capable of broad classification could be useful in situations where quantification is not necessary required, but rather a yes or no verdict.